277 days ago

 - Hue Imperial Citadel: royal tombs, Thien Mu Pagoda, Perfume River boat trip

 Bali is the jewel of Southeast Asia for Indian travellers — a Hindu-majority island with familiar culture, ancient temples, extraordinary rice terraces, and stunning beaches.
 It's one of the top best international destinations from India for families, honeymooners, and solo travellers alike.
-The Visa on Arrival (IDR 500,000 / approximately ₹2,600–2,900) is obtained directly at Ngurah Rai International Airport.
+The Visa on Arrival (IDR 500,000 / approximately ₹2,800–2,900) is obtained directly at Ngurah Rai International Airport, or in advance online as an e-VOA.
+On top of the visa, every visitor must separately pay the Bali Tourist Levy of IDR 150,000 (~₹800), introduced in February 2024 to fund conservation and infrastructure — many guides miss this second fee.
 A 5-day Bali trip covering Ubud, Seminyak, and Tanah Lot fits under ₹55,000 — making it one of the most memorable cheap places to visit outside India that will feel far from cheap in experience.
+See our guide to best hidden gems in Bali and romantic things to do in Bali.

 5-Day Cost Breakdown